briandrum/codes.forchagrin.com/_chapters/chapter-741-taxicabs.md

 vehicle to be operated under such franchise.
 (Ord.
 1993-61.
 Passed 8-23-93.)

-## 741.04   Chief’s report to council; issuance of franchise
+## 741.04   Chief's report to council; issuance of franchise

 When the Chief of Police has completed his investigation of the character of such applicant and drivers and the conditions and serviceability of the